VachaLab/qq-manual/src/installation.md

 To **reinstall** or **update** qq on a cluster, just run the installation command for the given cluster again.

-> **Warning:** Updating qq while you have running qq jobs is not recommended as it may potentially cause your jobs to crash!
+> Updating qq is *usually* safe, even if you have running qq jobs on the cluster.
+Jobs that are already running will continue using the old version of qq.
+Loop jobs will automatically switch to the updated version in their next cycle.